Uncle Stock Review

 For most fundamental metrics and most companies, Uncle Stock has historical data going back at least five years and often much longer.
 The “long-term” viewer shows data year-by-year, but you can also look at trailing, rolling, and forward data for most metrics.
 Gold subscribers can also check metrics against industry medians, and Uncle Stock automatically highlights figures red or green to draw attention to which metrics show the company under- or over-performing.

-Based on Uncle Scores, Uncle Stock offers a buy/hold/sell recommendation for every stock in its database.
-Of course, Uncle Scores are also available in the long list of fundamental metrics for each stock and can be used for screening and backtesting.
+Based on Uncle Scores, Uncle Stock offers a buy/hold/sell recommendation for every company in its database.
+Of course, Uncle Scores are also available in the long list of fundamental data metrics for each stock and can be used for screening and back testing.
 In fact, Uncle Stock offers a list of the top 20 stocks recommended based on Uncle Scores at any given time as one of the default lists in the dashboard.

-The other feature that sets Uncle Stock apart is historical backtesting of screener results.
-This is where traders can put all of Uncle Stock’s historical data to use.
-Options for backtesting are somewhat limited, although you can define how frequently you would like to rebalance the portfolio from your screener results and based on what – whether stop loss percentages, keeping the price greater than the simple moving average, or keeping the MACD positive.
+The other feature that sets Uncle Stock apart is historical back testing of screener results.
+The back test module is where traders can put all of Uncle Stock’s historical data to use.
+Options for running back tests are somewhat limited, although you can define how frequently you would like to rebalance the portfolio from your screener results and based on what – whether stop loss percentages, keeping the price greater than the simple moving average, or keeping the MACD positive.